Milos Raonic career statistics: National representation

-Davis Cup (18–6)
+Davis Cup (19–6)

-Overall, Raonic has 18 match wins in 24 Davis Cup matches (16–5 in singles;2–1 in doubles).
-He is one of the most successful players in Canadian Davis Cup history, tied for the six most match wins overall and tied for third in singles match wins.
+Overall, Raonic has 19 match wins in 25 Davis Cup matches (17–5 in singles; 2–1 in doubles).
+He is one of the most successful players in Canadian Davis Cup history, having achieved the sixth most match wins overall and is tied with Sébastien Lareau for the most singles match wins.

 Olympics (1–1)

 In the second round of the singles competition at the London 2012 Olympics, Raonic lost to French player Jo-Wilfried Tsonga 3–6, 6–3, 23–25, breaking three Olympic tennis records.
 The match holds the records for the most games played in a best-of-three sets match (66 games) and the most games played in a single set (48 games) in Olympic history.
-At the time, it was the longest Olympic match by time played (3 hours 57 minutes), but this record was broken three days later in the semifinal match between Roger Federer and Juan Martin del Potro (4 hours 26 minutes).
+At the time, it was the longest Olympic match by time played (3 hours 57 minutes), but this record was broken three days later in the semifinal match between Roger Federer and Juan Martín del Potro (4 hours 26 minutes).